 The demand is proportional to the population of the cities.

 Supply chain operations are tightly connected with risks and uncertainties, which must be considered for proper strategic supply chain design and planning.
-This complicates the planning process and sets high standards for the agility and robustness of the supply chain.
+This makes the planning process more complicated, and sets high standards for the agility and robustness of the supply chain.
 The risks must be identified to properly design a delivery network, define policies, and plan actions in case of an emergency.

 What will happen if the rainy season starts in Vietnam, production suspends or demand changes?

 If you want to stress-test the supply chain in emergency situations you can assess particular “what-if” scenarios with the Risk Analysis experiment.